Tax Return for Entrepreneurs: Everything You Need to Know

 What is the difference between VAT and income tax?

-VAT (turnover tax) is a tax on the added value of your products or services.
+VAT (Value Added Tax) is a tax on the added value of goods and services.
+You pay VAT on your turnover and can reclaim the VAT you have paid on business expenses.
 Income tax is a tax on your profit from business.

-What happens if I file my tax return late?
+What happens if I file my return late?

-If you file your tax return late, you may be fined by the Tax Administration.
+If you file your return late, you may be fined by the Tax Administration.
+The amount of the fine depends on the extent of the delay.

 Need help with your bookkeeping?